 We look forward to your visit!
 Click here for a listing of current exhibitions.
 Museum galleries and exhibitions include The Charles and Linda Williams Children’s Museum, the Root Family Museum, the Dow Gallery of American Art, the Schulte Gallery of Chinese Art, the Bouchelle Gallery of International Decorative Arts, The Cuban Foundation Museum Collection, the Prehistory of Florida Gallery, the Marzullo Gallery featuring weaponry from around the world, the Gillespy Gallery featuring sub-Saharan African artifacts, the Karshan Center of Graphic Art featuring changing exhibits, the Ford Gallery featuring changing exhibitions, and The Bouchelle Gallery of Changing Exhibitions which currently features our Giant Ground Sloth.
-In addition, visitors can enjoy the nature trails in The Kim A. Klancke, MD and Marsha L. Klancke Environmental Education Complex and the Abraham and Dorothy Frischer Sculpture Garden and the new Cici and Hyatt Brown Museum of Art.
+In addition, visitors can enjoy the nature trails in Tuscawilla Park, the Kim A. Klancke, MD and Marsha L. Klancke Environmental Education Complex, the Abraham and Dorothy Frischer Sculpture Garden and the new Cici and Hyatt Brown Museum of Art.
 Planetarium shows offered Tuesday through Sunday.
 Click here for schedule of Planetarium shows.